R. Parthasarathy

-Rajagopal Parthasarathy (born 1934) is an Indian poet, translator, critic, and editor.
+Rajagopal Parthasarathy (20 August 1934 – 8 March 2026) was an Indian poet, translator, critic, and editor.

 Early life and education

-Rajagopal Parthasarathy was born on 20 August 1934 in Thirupparaithurai near Tiruchchirappalli.
+Parthasarathy was born on 20 August 1934 in Thirupparaithurai, a village near Srirangam in present-day Tiruchirappalli district, Tamil Nadu.
 He was educated at Don Bosco High School and Siddharth College, Fort, Mumbai and at Leeds University, UK, where he was British Council Scholar in 1963–64.
 He earned a PhD from the University of Texas at Austin in 1987.